Digital Wall Calendar: A 2026 Buyer's Guide for Families

 How much does a digital wall calendar cost?

-Dedicated family displays typically cost between about $150 and $700 for the hardware (checked July 2026).
-A Skylight Calendar is around $279.99 for the 15" model, a Hearth Display runs roughly $599 to $699, and a DAKboard wall display is about $599.95, while a general-purpose Amazon Echo Show 8 is around $150 to $180.
-Many of the dedicated displays also charge an optional subscription on top, often between $5 and $10 a month, so factor that into the first-year cost.
+Dedicated family displays typically cost between about $150 and $1,000 for the hardware (checked July 2026).
+A Dragon Touch calendar is about $349.99 for the 15.6" model, a Skylight Calendar is around $279.99 for the 15" model, a Hearth Display runs roughly $599 to $699, a DAKboard wall display is about $599.95, and a Cozyla Calendar+ 2 ranges from roughly $750 to just over $1,000 depending on size, while a general-purpose Amazon Echo Show 8 is around $150 to $180.
+Several of the dedicated displays also charge a subscription on top, often between $5 and $10 a month, so compare the three-year cost rather than the sticker price.

 Do you need a digital wall calendar or is an app enough?